Amazon donates a portion of your purchases to GLT Global ED to support Google LitTrips!

 GLT Global ED Board of Directors

 Kevin Amboe, M.A., Integration Support Teacher, Surrey, BC V3V 0B7

-Kevin has been a teacher in Surrey, British Columbia since 2005.
+Kevin has been a teacher in Surrey, British Columbia since 1995.
 He is passionate about meaningfully integrating technology and teaching pedagogy in the classroom.
 He has taught Elementary, Secondary, and served as District Consultant supporting 126 sites, and Provincial Learning Coordinator for BC Educational Resource Acquisition Consortium.

 Elizabeth taught all levels of High School English, from remedial to Advanced Placement courses, was Newspaper Advisor, Mock Trial Coach and English-Language Arts Curriculum Leader.
 Additionally, she led the Educational Technology Services Team in the Santa Clara County, supporting over 30 districts.
 She holds an M.S.Ed. as well as a B.A. in English and a minor in Psychology, along with her clear teaching and administrative credentials.